Fibroids | Houston , TX

 Uterine fibroids are often asymptomatic, causing few if any symptoms.
 But sometimes, they can cause pain and other problems as well as interfering with pregnancy.
-Northwest Women’s Center is a offers advanced treatments for symptomatic uterine fibroids, helping women in Houston, TX, relieve symptoms and enjoy better health.
+Northwest Women’s Center offers advanced treatments for symptomatic uterine fibroids in Houston, TX, helping women to relieve symptoms and enjoy better health.

 Fibroids Q & A

 Uterine fibroids (also called myomas, fibromyomas or leiomyomas) are benign tumors or growths that form in the uterus during a woman’s childbearing years.
 Fibroids can be embedded in the uterine wall or they may grow inside or outside the uterine lining.
 They can be divided into three categories or types based on their location.

 - intramural fibroids (the most common type) located in the uterine wall

 - submucosal fibroids located in the lining of the uterus

 - subserosal fibroids that grow on the outside wall of the uterus

 Although not as common as intramural fibroids, submucosal fibroids tend to cause the most pain, as well as heavy menstrual bleeding.